OpenVoiceOS/community-docs/docs/dinkum.md

 - [activities](https://github.com/OpenVoiceOS/ovos-core/issues/43) - an activity is just a set of bus messages to indicate something started and ended, it is a reimplementation of an already existing feature, in ovos this is a native part of the self.add_event methods, this is present in the mark-ii/qa branch but seems to also have been dropped by MycroftAi

+Any skills using these new "features" will not work outside the mark2

 ## FAQ